ronakmadaann/Credit-Card-Fraud-Detection/README.txt

-    NOTE:- If you are adding some model in models.py or changing something don't forget to make migrations
+    NOTE:- If you are adding some model in models.py or changing something don't forget to make migrations.

         python manage.py makemigrations